f5shemyakin/xcazedgedemoguide/README.md

-# F5 Edge Compute and Enterprise Networking with F5 Distributed Cloud Services (using Azure Site)
+# F5 Edge Compute and Enterprise Networking with F5 Distributed Cloud App Stack (on Azure)

 # Table of Contents